statsig-io/docs/docs/statsig-warehouse-native/analysis-tools/pipeline-overview.md

 ## Artifacts and Entity Relationships

 The following tables will be generated and stored in your warehouse per-experiment.
-You have full access to these and some customers use them for custom visualizations or modelling.
+You have full access to these data sources for your own analysis, models, or visualizations.

 | Table                                                        | Description                                                                                                                     | Notes                                                      |
 | ------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------- |